Warthog710/Rankie/README.md

 If you would like to personally host an instance of Rankie, please see release <a href="https://github.com/Warthog710/Rankie/releases/tag/1.3">v1.3</a>.
 This release does not require a dedicated PostgreSQL database.
 It only requires an environment variable called *DISCORD_TOKEN* to be set to your bot token.
 A token can be obtained through Discord's development portal.<br><br>

-How to set an environment variable:
+How to set an environment variable:<br>
 <a href="https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/#persistent-environment-variables">Linux</a><br>
 <a href="https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0">Windows</a>